 While voice calls are the gold standard for rapport building, a holistic speed to conversation strategy must incorporate other channels.
 Kixie integrates automated SMS directly into its lead response framework, allowing for seamless continuity even when a voice connection is not established on the first attempt.

-Prospects respond to SMS at a much higher rate than other forms of digital communication.
+Prospects often respond to SMS at a higher rate than other forms of digital communication.
 Kixie can be configured to trigger an “Auto-SMS” based on specific call dispositions.
-For example, if a rep leaves a voicemail, the system can instantly send a text message: “Hi [Name], just tried calling you regarding your request for a demo.
+For example, if a rep leaves a voicemail, the system can send a text message such as: “Hi [Name], just tried calling you regarding your request for a demo.
 Looking forward to connecting!”
-This ensures the brand stays top-of-mind and provides a low-friction channel for the prospect to reply when they are ready.
-This multi-channel approach is vital for maintaining a consistent presence throughout the buyer’s decision process, which 88% of leads expect to happen within the first hour of their inquiry.
+Teams should configure automated calling and SMS workflows with appropriate consent, opt-out handling, and legal review for the markets where they operate.
+Used responsibly, a multi-channel approach helps the brand stay top-of-mind and gives prospects a low-friction way to reply when they are ready.

 For high-performing organizations, speed to conversation must be a systemic process rather than a series of manual tasks.
 Kixie’s architecture is designed for deep, bi-directional integration with major CRM platforms such as HubSpot, Salesforce, Zoho, and monday.com.
 This integration ensures that lead data is synchronized in real-time and that all communication activity is logged automatically without rep intervention.